CognitiveModeling/InteractiveClimateMuseum/readme.md

   appears instead of the start screen is assigned to it in the editor

 ##### 1.1.3 Methods
+- Start() (additional for VR)
+  - listens for and registers events of the Vive controllers

 - OnMouseDown()
   - if user clicks onto the start screen, panel's start screen is deactivated and tab panel is activated

+- CallOnMouseDown() (additional for VR)
+	- a public method for calling OnMouseDown() from other scripts

+- HandleVivePointerEvent() (additional in VR version)
+	- if the target of the Vive controller click really is the start screen where this script is assigned to, call OnMouseDown()

 ################################################################################